-We’re now fundraising to support and grow the Babies Project.
+We’ve completed our first round of fundraising to support and grow the Babies Project.

-This will enable us to remain in our current space, to sustain our continuing operations and to expand our programming to serve many more babies and families.
+We raised over $50,000 from almost 250 donors — this enables us to remain in our current space, to sustain our continuing operations and to expand our programming to serve many more babies and families.
 Having a home base will allow us to build local community AND offer free Babies! sessions to underserved communities through outreach programs.

 Q. When Babies Project takes over The Breathing Project space, will anything from The Breathing Project continue (besides the Babies sessions)?

 A. Yes, while much of our programming will be oriented to babies and their caregivers, we’re also excited about our offerings for adults!
 Many of these offerings are a continuation and/or evolution of existing classes, workshops and events — and they’re all informed by a Body-Mind Centering approach to exploring and learning.

 Amy and Sarah will continue their weekly movement classes, some of them with name and/or focus changes.
 These classes include Adults (co-taught by Amy & Sarah), Developmental Fundamentals (Amy), Patterns & Pathways (Sarah) and Movement for Any Body (Sarah).